-Many games include scenarios where different maps and pieces may be used to simulate diverse game situations.
+Many games include scenarios, where different maps and pieces may be used to simulate diverse game situations.
 For example, a World War II game could have a scenario for the Battle of the Bulge and another for the Battle of Midway.
-Each is played using the same module and rules, but would use different maps and forces.
+Each is played using the same module and rules, but would use different maps and counters.

-In Vassal, scenarios are represented by setups, which are preset configurations of maps and pieces.
+In VASSAL, scenarios are represented by setups, which are preset configurations of maps and pieces.
 Setup files are actually just saved games (.vsav files).
-You create a setup by setting up the game, and then saving the file.
-Vassal saves the current game arrangement, including placement of boards, pieces, and current turn.
+You create a setup by setting up the game as appropriate for the scenario, and then saving the file.
+VASSAL saves the current game arrangement, including all boards, placement of pieces, and current turn.
 You can then include the saved game in a module.